The decision on when to intervene is mostly dictated by the associated injuries and clinical signs.

-Vagal symptoms of nausea, vomiting, and bradycardia indicate incarceration and potentially ischemic tissues that require urgent surgical release to prevent permanent damage.
+Vagal symptoms of nausea, vomiting, and bradycardia indicate incarceration and potentially ischemia.

-- This is a rare situation compared to that seen with an orbital floor fracture.
+- Rare situation compared to that seen with orbital floor fracture

 The associated fractures usually dictate the need for surgical repair, but rarely the isolated medial wall fracture.

 - Surgical repair does not need to be delayed.

 - Large fracture likely to cause enophthalmos should be repaired before scarring potentially interferes with restoration

 Transcaruncular: Visualization should be adequate for exploration of the defect, repositioning orbital contents, and placement of an implant across the defect.

 - A secondary supporting implant can be inserted as a means of stabilizing the primary implant placed along the bony defect.